tbenthompson/tectosaur/README.md

 1. Tectosaur requires Python 3.5 or greater.
 2. You will need to have either PyCUDA or PyOpenCL installed.
 If you have an NVidia GPU, install PyCUDA for best performance.
 Try running `pip install pycuda`.
 If that fails, you can follow the [more detailed instructions on the PyCUDA wiki](https://wiki.tiker.net/PyCuda/Installation).
+3. Install numpy: `pip install numpy`
-3. `git clone git@github.com:tbenthompson/tectosaur.git`
+4. `git clone git@github.com:tbenthompson/tectosaur.git`
-4. Enter that directory and run `pip install .`
+5. Enter that directory and run `pip install .`

 # Running the examples